jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

-- If your host OS is Linux / Unix-based (especially Ubuntu or any distro that is based on Debian) and has some of the same applications, running any script in Eclipse that makes system calls may result in the script's changes being applied to your operating system.
+- If your host OS is Linux / Unix-based (especially Ubuntu or any distro that is based on Debian) and has some of the same applications, running any script in Eclipse that makes system calls may result in the script's effects being applied to your host operating system.
 -------------------------------------------------------------------------------
 ===============================================================================